marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/mvbits.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: MVBITS, BMVBITS, IMVBITS, JMVBITS, KMVBITS, bits, move

 .. _mvbits:

-.. index:: MVBITS

-.. index:: BMVBITS

-.. index:: IMVBITS

-.. index:: JMVBITS

-.. index:: KMVBITS

-.. index:: bits, move

 MVBITS --- Move bits from one integer to another
 ************************************************